-My goal is to develop fantastic people through the power of music.
+My goal is to develop well-rounded bass players with the skills to participate in music throughout their lives, regardless of whether they choose to pursue music professionally.
 Students in my studio will learn the fundamental skills necessary to play level-appropriate repertoire.
 Through this focus on technique, students will be able to contribute in a quality way to their ensembles, progress as musicians in both ensemble and solo settings, and provide exceptional leadership among their peers.
-I hold my students to high standards, and we will strive for excellence in everything that we do.
+I hold my students to high standards, and we will strive for excellence in everything we do.

 Studio teacher: to conduct lessons in a professional manner, to impart knowledge to the best of my ability, and to instruct the student on the best ways to practice outside of lessons.
 I will communicate periodically with the student’s parent and director regarding progress.
 I am personally committed to each of my students and will strive for excellence in performance and practice of the art of playing the double bass.
 I will do everything I can to make lessons enjoyable, with the understanding that true learning is a growth experience that is often uncomfortable and difficult.